Global rates of convergence for nonconvex optimization on manifolds: Riemannian gradient descent methods

 The step $\eta_k$ is a tangent vector to $\calM$ at $x_k$.
 Because $\calM$ is nonlinear (in general), the operation $x_k+\eta_k$ is undefined.
 The notion of \emph{retraction} provides a theoretically sound replacement.
 Informally, $x_{k+1} = \Retr_{x_k}(\eta_k)$ is \emph{a point on $\calM$ one reaches by moving away from $x_k$, along the direction $\eta_k$, while remaining on the manifold}.
-The (Riemannian) exponential map (which generates geodesics) is a retraction.
-The crucial point is that many other maps are retractions, often far less difficult to compute than the exponential. \begin{definition}[Retraction, {\citep[Def.~4.1.1]{AMS08}}] A \emph{retraction} on a manifold $\calM$ is a smooth mapping $\Retr$ from the tangent bundle\footnote{Informally, the tangent bundle $\T\calM$ is the set of all pairs $(x, \eta_x)$ where $x\in\calM$ and $\eta_x\in\T_x\calM$.
-See the reference for a proper definition of $\T\calM$ and of what it means for $\Retr$ to be smooth.} $\T\calM$ to $\calM$ with the following properties.
-Let $\Retr_x \colon \T_x\calM \to \calM$ denote the restriction of $\Retr$ to $\T_x\calM$. \begin{enumerate} \item[(i)] $\Retr_x(0_x) = x$, where $0_x$ is the zero vector in $\T_x\calM$; \item[(ii)] The differential of $\Retr_x$ at $0_x$, $\D\Retr_x(0_x)$, is the identity map. \end{enumerate} These combined conditions ensure retraction curves $t \mapsto \Retr_x(t\eta)$ agree up to first order with geodesics passing through $x$ with velocity $\eta$, around $t=0$. \end{definition} In linear spaces such as $\Rn$, the typical choice is $\Retr_x(\eta) = x+\eta$.
-On the sphere, a popular choice is $\Retr_x(\eta) = \frac{x+\eta}{\|x+\eta\|}$.
-See Remark~\ref{rem:domainrestriction} below for retractions defined only on subsets of the tangent spaces.
+The Riemannian exponential map (which generates geodesics) is a retraction.
+The crucial point is that many other maps are retractions, often far less difficult to compute than the exponential.
+The definition of retraction below can be traced back to~\citet{shub1986some} and it appears under that name in~\citep{adler2002spine}; see also~\citep[Def.~4.1.1 and \S4.10]{AMS08} for additional references. \begin{definition}[Retraction] A \emph{retraction} on a manifold $\calM$ is a smooth mapping $\Retr$ from the tangent bundle\footnote{Informally, the tangent bundle $\T\calM$ is the set of all pairs $(x, \eta_x)$ where $x\in\calM$ and $\eta_x\in\T_x\calM$.
+See~\citep{AMS08} for a proper definition of $\T\calM$ and of what it means for $\Retr$ to be smooth.} $\T\calM$ to $\calM$ with the following properties.
+Let $\Retr_x \colon \T_x\calM \to \calM$ denote the restriction of $\Retr$ to $\T_x\calM$. \begin{enumerate} \item[(i)] $\Retr_x(0_x) = x$, where $0_x$ is the zero vector in $\T_x\calM$; \item[(ii)] The differential of $\Retr_x$ at $0_x$, $\D\Retr_x(0_x)$, is the identity map. \end{enumerate} These combined conditions ensure retraction curves $t \mapsto \Retr_x(t\eta)$ agree up to first order with geodesics passing through $x$ with velocity $\eta$, around $t=0$.
+Sometimes, we allow $\Retr_x$ to be defined only locally, in a closed ball of radius $\varrho(x) > 0$ centered at $0_x$ in $\T_x\calM$. \end{definition} In linear spaces such as $\Rn$, the typical choice is $\Retr_x(\eta) = x+\eta$.
+On the sphere, a popular choice is $\Retr_x(\eta) = \frac{x+\eta}{\|x+\eta\|}$. \begin{remark} If the retraction at $x_k$ is only defined in a ball of radius $\varrho_k = \varrho(x_k)$ around the origin in $\T_{x_k}\calM$, we limit the size of step $\eta_k$ to $\varrho_k$.
+Theorems in this section provide a complexity result provided $\varrho = \inf_k \varrho_k > 0$.
+If the \emph{injectivity radius} of the manifold is positive, retractions satisfying the condition $\inf_{x\in\calM} \varrho(x) > 0$ exist.
+In particular, compact manifolds have positive injectivity radius~\citep[Thm.\,III.2.3]{chavel2006riemannian}.
+The option to limit the step sizes is also useful when the constant $\L$ in~\aref{assu:lipschitzpullbackrestricted} below does not exist globally. \end{remark}